grixprotocol/defi-options-adapters/README.md

 [Contribution Guidelines](https://github.com/grixprotocol/defi-options-adapters/blob/main/CONTRIBUTE.md)

+For contribution example, see this [PR by Thetanuts](https://github.com/grixprotocol/defi-options-adapters/pull/4)

 ## Important Note

 While we value consistency and maintainability, we also aim to be flexible to maximize community involvement.
 Our coding standards are a guide, not a strict rulebook.
 We're open to different styles and approaches, especially if they lead to innovative solutions.